C0D3D3V/Moodle-Downloader/README.md

 - Python 2
 - Beautifulsoup - `sudo apt-get install python-beautifulsoup` or `sudo pip install beautifulsoup4`
+- lxml or similar - `easy_install lxml` or see http://lxml.de/installation.html for more information.

+If `colors` is set to true:
 - Colorama - `sudo pip install colorama`
 - Termcolor - `sudo pip install termcolor`
-- lxml or similar - `easy_install lxml` or see http://lxml.de/installation.html for more information.

 ### EXTRAS